vishnugt/Zen-Youtube/README.md

 # Youtube remove feed

-This chrome extension removed the feed and recommendation of youtube
+This chrome extension removes your feed, recommendations and comments

 # Instructions for installing this chrome extension: